sysfatal/sysfatal.github.io/polyglottar-en.md

 (2012 IEEE Symposium on Security and Privacy) also describes TAR as a technique to hide exploits.
 CVE 2012-1429 references this paper.

-There wasn't a TAR+ELF polyglot in this [polyglot database](https://github.com/Polydet/polyglot-database).
+In this [polyglot database](https://github.com/Polydet/polyglot-database), there is not a TAR+ELF polygot...

 So let's do it!

 ### TAR